hbcbh1999/MacPatch/Docs/Server - Install & Setup.md

 * Verify the “PatchGroup” setting.
 If you have changed it set it before you upload the client agent.
 * Click the save button
 * Click the icon in the “Default” column for the default configuration.
 (Important Step)
+* Set MPServerAllowSelfSigned to 1 if your in a test environment and not using a valid SSL vertificate.

 Only the default agent configuration will get added to the client agent upon upload.